PROG (PRG)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Specialty Finance companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-In Q3, PROG’s pre-tax profit margin was 7.7%.
-This result was in line with the same quarter last year.
+In Q4, PROG’s pre-tax profit margin was 5.5%.
+This result was 1.2 percentage points worse than the same quarter last year.

 7. Earnings Per Share